ibm-cloud-docs/FileStorage/duplicate-volume.md

 {: #refreshindependentvol_ui}
 {: ui}

+As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
+The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using the data from that snapshot.

+If the duplicate volume is independent, you can stop a running refresh operation and start a new one.
+{: note}

 1. Go to your list of {{site.data.keyword.filestorage_short}}.
 From the **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic") menu, click **Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Locate the duplicate volume and click its name to view the volume details.
 3. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Restore parent snapshot**.
-4. From the list of snapshots, select the parent snapshot that holds the data you want to restore to the duplicate volume.
+4. From the list of snapshots, select the parent snapshot that holds the data that you want to restore to the duplicate volume.
+   If the duplicate volume that you're refreshing is an independent volume, you can stop a running operation and force a new restore to start.
+If you want to force a current refresh process to stop, check the box before you proceed.
+   {: tip}

    Restoring data from a snapshot results in the loss of any data that was created or modified since the selected snapshot was taken.
-During the refresh transaction, the duplicate volume is unavailable and must be remounted after the refresh is completed.
+During the refresh transaction, the duplicate volume is disabled and must be remounted after the refresh is completed.
-   {:  note}
+   {: attention}

-5. Check the box to confirm that you want to proceed with the refresh operation.
-6. Click **Yes**.
+5. Click **Yes** to start the refresh.
+The refresh can take a while to complete.
+The status bar shows the percentage of data that is copied to the volume.
+To see updated status, refresh the page in the browser.

 ## Converting a dependent volume to an independent duplicate in the UI
 {: #convertdependentvol_ui}